 - Queries and map extent—Layers that don't show features due to definition queries won't be present in the Illustrator file.
 Features that aren't visible within a map's extent won't be present in the Illustrator file.
 Only layers that have content in the current map extent will be in the Illustrator file.

 - Visual effects—When you apply a blend mode in ArcGIS Pro that's also available in Illustrator, it's preserved in the exported AIX.
-If you apply a blend mode that doesn't have an Illustrator equivalent (such as Linear Dodge, Linear Burn, Linear Light, Pin Light, and Vivid Light), the applicable layer is rasterized (with all layers beneath it) and flattened into a single image in the .ai file.
+If you apply a blend mode that doesn't have an Illustrator equivalent (such as Linear Dodge, Linear Burn, Linear Light, Pin Light, and Vivid Light), the applicable layer is rasterized (with all layers beneath it) and flattened into a single image in the result file to preserve the appearance of the blend when exported.

 - Grouping and naming—The AIX file format is designed to maintain all